-PBS is a membership organization that, with its member stations, serves the American public with programming and services of the highest quality, using media to educate, inspire, entertain and express the diversity of perspectives.
-PBS empowers individuals to achieve their potential and strengthens the social, democratic and cultural health of the U.S.
+PBS is a membership organization that, in partnership with its member stations, serves the American public with programming and services of the highest quality, using media to educate, inspire, entertain and express a diversity of perspectives.
+PBS empowers individuals to achieve their potential and strengthen the social, democratic, and cultural health of the U.S.

 PBS is a private, nonprofit corporation, founded in 1969, whose members are America’s public TV stations -- noncommercial, educational licensees that operate 350 PBS member stations and serve all 50 states, Puerto Rico, U.S. Virgin Islands, Guam and American Samoa.

 As America’s largest classroom, PBS is available to all of America’s children – including those who can’t attend preschool – and offers educational media that help prepare children for success in school.
 PBS is committed to bringing the power of media into the classroom - helping educators to engage students in new and different ways.